Automattic/wp-calypso/packages/shopping-cart/README.md

 ## withShoppingCart

-A React HOC (higher order component) that can be used to inject the `ShoppingCartManager` into another component as a prop called `shoppingCartManager`.
-For convenience, since the most common use-case for accessing this package is to get a copy of the cart, it also adds a prop called `cart`, which is equal to `shoppingCartManager.responseCart`.
+A React HOC (higher order component) that can be used to inject the `UseShoppingCart` into another component for use when `useShoppingCart` cannot be used (ie: in a class component).

+A component wrapped by this HOC will receive the following additional props:

+- `shoppingCartManager: UseShoppingCart`.
+This object is the same as the value returned by [useShoppingCart](#useShoppingCart).
+- `cart: ResponseCart`.
+A convenience prop which is equal to `shoppingCartManager.responseCart`.

+The HOC has the following arguments.
+In order to set the cart key, you must provide the second argument to the HOC, `mapPropsToCartKey`.

+- `Component: React.ComponentType< P >`.
+The component to wrap; it will receive the additional props above.
+- `mapPropsToCartKey?: ( props: P ) => string | undefined`.
+A function that can be used to set the current cart key based on the component's props.

 ## createRequestCartProduct